Yadvendradev Vikramsinh Jhala: Awards and distinctions

 "Professor Y V Jhala has been elected a fellow of INSA for his outstanding contribution to and leadership in the field of tiger ecology, conservation and management.
 Prof. Jhala’s research spans an array of topics including ecology, behaviour, genetics, evolution, participatory conservation and policy on tigers, lions and other large carnivores.
 His pioneering leadership on the science behind large carnivore census is key to tiger conservation globally.
 Dr. Jhala has emerged as an important figure in the global effort to conserve, study and manage one of the highest profile endangered species in the world.
 He has been credibly able to succeed at navigating his outstanding scientific works with the conservation and management of flagship carnivore species in the field."

 Jhala has received the Carl Zeiss Award and the Wildlife Service Award-2008 by Sanctuary Asia and Royal Bank of Scotland for “Tiger Conservation Work in India”.

 A Guinness world record accorded to Wildlife Institute of India and National Tiger Conservation Authority for the most extensive wildlife survey through trail cameras was bestowed to the 2018–19 tiger survey in India for which Jhala and Prof Qamar Qureshi are the lead scientists.

+In December 2023, Jhala was elected a fellow of the National Academy of Sciences, India (NASI).